fr / en

 Lecture-performance

-It adresses the singular qualities of a discreet and elegant funerary monument, in relation to the life and work of the writer: from the piece of rock removed from the Jura of her origins and installed in this Geneva cemetery, to the author’s name she chose, not forgetting the famous dash separating the dates of birth and death –that she evoked herself in several writings.
+It adresses the singular qualities of a discreet and elegant funerary monument, in relation to the life and work of the writer: from the piece of rock removed from the Jura of her origins and installed in this Geneva cemetery, to the author’s name she chose, not forgetting the famous hyphen separating the dates of birth and death –that she evoked herself in several writings.

 >>